How does abortion translate? Ballot measures are a challenge for interpreters | iNFOnews | Thompson-Okanagan's News Source

 New York's Prop 1 would protect against unequal treatment based on “sexual orientation, gender identity, gender expression, pregnancy, pregnancy outcomes, and reproductive healthcare and autonomy.”
 Supporters say this covers abortion.
 A judge declined their request to make the official English description say so explicitly.
 Official translations are using the word anyway.

-The official Korean version uses characters that translate roughly as “drop the fetus,” said Lucky Ho, a civic engagement coordinator with the Asian American Federation.
-The group's own materials instead use symbols that mean “stopping the pregnancy.”
+Because the characters in the official Korean version translate roughly to “drop the fetus,” civic engagement coordinator Lucky Ho with the Asian American Federation says the group's own materials instead use symbols that mean “stopping the pregnancy.”

 “It’s a more respectful way of talking about the body of the woman who is undergoing the experience,” Ho explained.